 - Any acts or concealments or intentional omissions intended to defraud or gain an advantage

 - The failure to pay debts and claims against the estate

 - The failure to file and pay all necessary tax returns

 - The refusal and/or failure to follow the directions in the will or trust document

 - Providing inaccurate accountings to the court and beneficiaries with gross errors or omissions

 REPRESENTING CLIENTS ON BOTH SIDES OF ESTATE LITIGATION

-Whether you are a beneficiary who believes an executor or trustee has breached their fiduciary duty or if you need to defend an estate against such claims, you should immediately discuss the matter with an experienced Fairfax estate litigation attorney.
-At Hale Ball Carlson Baumgartner Murphy, PLC we have nearly 50 years of combined experience handling estates and litigation matters.
+Whether you are a beneficiary who believes an executor or trustee has breached their fiduciary duty or if you need to defend an estate against such claims, you should immediately discuss the matter with an experienced Fairfax or Annandale estate litigation attorney.
+At HALE BALL MURPHY, PLC Carlson Baumgartner Murphy, PLC we have nearly 50 years of combined experience handling estates and litigation matters, including making sure your estate is not left intestate.
 No matter what issue you are facing, we can explain your rights and responsibilities under the law and we can inform you of what legal remedies are available at your disposal.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.

 The transmission and receipt of information contained on this website, in whole or in part, or communication with the HALE BALL MURPHY, PLC via the Internet or e-mail through this website does not constitute or create a lawyer-client relationship between this firm and any recipient.